What Our Members Are Saying: Andrew Wang

 What sorts of ARLIS/NA-related projects have you worked on?
 Is there something in particular that you found meaningful?

 I’ve presented, moderated a couple of sessions, and helped organize the Diversity Forum.
-I also co-moderated the Graphic Novels SIG, co-founded the Critical Librarianship SIG, and was a member of the Diversity Committee and Strategic Directions Committee.
+I also co-moderated the Graphic Novels, Comics, and Zines SIG, co-founded the Critical Librarianship SIG, and was a member of the Diversity Committee and Strategic Directions Committee.
 My proudest ARLIS/NA project is co-founding the Notable Graphic Novels Review.
 That truly began as a grassroots effort.
 This year’s edition is on its way (2020 threw us off our schedule).
 As much as I love the project, I’ll be stepping down as co-editor after this year so we can get some fresh perspectives.

 How is anti-racist work part of your professional life?
 How could ARLIS/NA better support and challenge you in this work?